 Amelia Island is one of the best places to visit in Florida for a relaxing beach vacation away from the noise and hustle of busier spots.
 Historic downtown Fernandina Beach offers a number of family-owned shops and restaurants.

 Along the Atlantic Ocean, you’ll find numerous vacation homes, motels, and condos, but the area never seems to feel as busy as other beach towns.
-Add in the southern charm of North Florida, and you have the recipe for a fabulous vacation.
+Add in the southern charm of North Florida, and you have one of the best vacation spots in Florida.

 Fort Myers and Sanibel Island